isomerpages/nlb-biblioasia/_apr-to-jun-2013/Writing to Print: The Shifting Roles of Malay Scribes in the 19th Century.md

 <b>EXHIBITION DETAILS</b>
 <br><br>

 “Yang Menulis” (They Who Write) is an exhibition by the Malay Heritage Centre and the National Library, featuring manuscripts from the Library’s Rare Materials Collection.
 It was first shown at the Malay Heritage Centre from 2 November 2012 to 24 March 2013.
-It is currently on display (from 30 March–12 May) at the National Library Building, at the Promenade, Level 7.
-“Yang Menulis” will also travel to Pasir Ris Public Library (14 May–12 June), Jurong Regional Library (14 June–11 July) and Woodlands Regional Library(13 July–11 August).
+It is currently on display (30 March–12 May) at the National Library Building, at the Promenade, Level 7.
+“Yang Menulis” will also travel to Pasir Ris Public Library (14 May–12 June), Jurong Regional Library (14 June–11 July) and Woodlands Regional Library (13 July–11 August).
 </div>